dpx0/dvsensor/README.md

 on the askubuntu forum may be helpful.

 The source code of the application can be found inside the dvsensor/src directory.
 Download the src directory and launch the application by running the main.py file inside a terminal / command line: "python main.py"

+In order to use the BLAST feature of DVSensor, a working system installation of BLAST as well as a BLAST mRNA database are required.
+These can be obtained from the [NCBI website](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html).
+An installation guide can be found on the [team wiki](https://2023.igem.wiki/bielefeld-cebitec/software).

 Additionally, there is a build.py file which you can use to create bundled executables with [PyInstaller](https://pyinstaller.org/en/stable/).